singhrajveervns-gif/Clinical_Trial_Success_Prediction/README.md

   earlier EDA hypotheses rather than taken at face value
 - A validated three-tier business risk workflow (High / Medium / Low) for portfolio review prioritization
+- A live Streamlit app that scores a single, user-described trial and explains the prediction with a local SHAP breakdown — not just static notebook screenshots
 - Runs entirely on Google Colab Free — CPU only, no paid GPU required

 ## Project Pipeline